andrewchambers/p2pkgs/README.md

     - Validation sums for the download.
 - Each package has has a few computed targets:
   - ./pkg/$name/.pkghash
-    - A unique hash representing this package, computed by hashing its dependency graph.
-Used for caching and avoiding building packages all together.
+    - A cryptographic hash representing this package, computed by hashing the *full* dependency graph.
   - ./pkg/$name/.closure
-    - A computed list of all the runtime dependencies of this package.
+    - A computed list containing the transitive runtime dependencies of this package.
   - ./pkg/$name/.bclosure
-    - A computed list of all the build time dependencies of this package.
+    - A computed list of all the transitive build time dependencies of this package.
   - ./pkg/$name/.pkg.tar.gz
-    - The actual package contents.
+    - The actual package contents once build.

 ### Build caching